 Mountainous scenery and vast open spaces as far as the eye can see, soaring vultures, and plenty of space for the active traveller – these are just a few things the Golden Gate Highlands National Park is synonymous with.
-This beautiful national park is at the foothills of the Maluti Mountains in the Free State Province in South Africa with the arty village of Clarens just a stone’s throw from the park.
+This beautiful national park is at the foothills of the Maluti Mountains in the Free State Province in South Africa.
+The arty village of Clarens is just a stone’s throw from the park.

 Large cliffs with their beautiful colouration and black splatters dominate the surroundings, and every sunset paints a beautiful picture of romantic golden hues.
+The scenery is visible from everywhere, including the Glen Reenen rest camp.
 A national road runs through the park, which provides easy access between the eastern and western side of the park, with plenty of stunning scenery and viewpoints between the two.
 Grasslands dominate the scene, which offers great protection to this neglected vegetation type.

 In addition, the Golden Gate Highlands National Park also plays a crucial role in the water security of South Africa.
 In fact, 50% of South Africa’s water supply originates from the area.
 When it rains here, the water either runs down the Caledon River into the mighty Orange River, or it travels via the Wilge River into the Vaal Dam, Vaal River, and eventually into the Atlantic Ocean.